Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/getting-started-istio.md

 explore beyond this guide and learn Kiali further, see the [Kiali Documentation][kiali-docs].

-If after this you're interested in exploring Istio further in terms of more general features and operations (e.g. no just Kiali) check out the [Istio Task Documentation][istio-tasks] which includes several walkthroughs for a variety of other Istio features.
+To explore Istio features and operations further, check out the [Istio Task Documentation][istio-tasks], which includes several walkthroughs for a variety of other Istio features.

 [obs]:https://istio.io/latest/docs/concepts/observability/